ACSanders/beyond-churn/README.md

 * understand methods before adding complexity
 * start with strong, interpretable baselines
-* separate prediction from causal inference
+* distinguish prediction from causal inference
-* evaluate decisions rather than only models
+* distinguish causal estimation from policy quality
-* prefer out-of-sample evaluation
+* use out-of-sample evaluation
+* compare policies under identical treatment budgets
 * build reusable Python only after research logic stabilizes
 * add infrastructure when it solves a real problem
 * prioritize scientific clarity over resume keywords

-The project will not begin with reinforcement learning, large neural networks, elaborate MLOps infrastructure, or a dashboard.
+The project will not begin with:

+* reinforcement learning
+* neural networks
+* elaborate cloud infrastructure
+* large MLOps systems
+* dashboards
+* dozens of competing estimators

 Those components will only be introduced if the research problem eventually justifies them.

+## Planned technical stack

+Likely tools include:

+* Python
+* pandas
+* NumPy
+* scikit-learn
+* CatBoost
+* EconML
+* SciPy
+* matplotlib
+* pytest

+Additional dependencies will be added only when they serve a clear methodological or engineering purpose.

 ## Status